 Tensions in Burma are not going to disappear any time soon, but equipping and empowering community leaders to monitor and squash misinformation has proven effective in reducing violence.
 DAI has trained people all over Burma in how to identify misinformation and then triangulate and verify messages by calling reliable stakeholders and community leaders.
 DAI also helped facilitate this type of communication by securely sharing contact information and creating encrypted messaging groups to facilitate quick connection.
 In northern Shan state, these types of activities have helped mitigate violence between communities.

-In the Mandalay region, this type of partner network was able to prevent violence related to the construction of an alleged mosque which angered hardline Buddhists.
+In the Mandalay region, this type of partner network was able to prevent violence related to the construction of an alleged mosque that angered hardline Buddhists.
 The network coordinated with local authorities and encouraged residents to stay in their homes.
 This allowed enough time for fact checking, which actually revealed the building in question was only a house and not a mosque at all, which further appeased tensions.
 DAI has also supported the development of learning curricula focused on dispute resolution, conflict mitigation, and media literacy to nurture a generation of more savvy leaders and information consumers who know how to analyze the messaging they encounter and dissect the motivation behind it.

 These efforts have seen success among conventional partners such as activists as well as with less conventional partners such as residents of internally displaced camps.
 The latter report that the training they received helped them understand how information is being manipulated and helped to reduce their anger against other groups.